Love all things cowboys

 inside.
 On the grounds of this outdoor museum, you’ll also find the Big Bear

-Native American Museum that has a large collection of artifacts including
+Native American Museum which has a large collection of artifacts including

 Carnegie Library and